This function includes new predictors to the sdm_area object.

 A

-object.- pred
+sdm_areaobject.- pred

-object with predictors data.- variables_selected
+RasterStack,SpatRaster,starsorsfobject with predictors data.- variables_selected

 Boolean.
 Force the use or not of GDAL when available.
 See details.

-- i
+- lines_as_sdm_area

-object to retrieve data from.
+input_sdmorsdm_areaobject to retrieve data from.

 Value

-object is returned including the
+For add_predictors the same input sdm_area object is returned including the

-data binded to the previous grid
+pred data binded to the previous grid.

-retrieves the grid from the i
+get_predictors retrieves the grid from the i object.

 Details

 without gdal.
-As standard, if gdal is available in you machine it will be used (gdal = TRUE
+As standard, if gdal is available in you machine it will be used (gdal = TRUE),

-otherwise sf/stars will be used.
+otherwise sf/stars will be used. lines_as_sdm_area and gdal parameters are passed

 Examples